davidcassdigital/WfhTracker/README.md

 tests/
 ```

+## Getting Started

+1. Clone the repository.

 2. Open `WfhTracker.sln` in Visual Studio 2022.

 3. Set up your environment:

-- Configure Azure Storage credentials (if using blob storage features)
+   * Configure Azure Storage credentials if using Azure Storage.
-- Update any necessary configuration files
+   * Configure any required application settings.

-4. Start the API project first (ensure it's set as startup project or run separately).
+4. Start the API project.

 5. Start the Blazor client project.

-6. Open the application in your browser (typically `https://localhost:5173` or similar).
+6. Open the application in your browser using the URL shown by the development environment.

 ## API Endpoints

 ### Health Check

-- **GET** `/api/health` - Returns the health status of the API
+* **GET** `/api/health` - Returns the health status of the API.

 ### Entries

-- **GET** `/api/entries` - Retrieves all WFH entries
+* **GET** `/api/entries` - Retrieves WFH entries for the authenticated user.
-- **POST** `/api/entries` - Creates a new entry (planned)
+* **POST** `/api/entries` - Creates a new WFH entry.
-- **PUT** `/api/entries/{id}` - Updates an entry (planned)
+* **PUT** `/api/entries/{id}` - Updates an existing WFH entry.
-- **DELETE** `/api/entries/{id}` - Deletes an entry (planned)
+* **DELETE** `/api/entries/{id}` - Deletes an existing WFH entry.

 ## Getting Started with Docker and Azurite

 ### Prerequisites

-- Docker Desktop installed and running
+* Docker Desktop installed and running
-- .NET 8 SDK installed locally
+* .NET 8 SDK installed locally
-- Git
+* Git

 ### Running Azurite with Docker

-Azurite is an Azure Storage emulator that allows you to develop and test Azure Blob Storage features locally without needing an Azure subscription.
+Azurite is an Azure Storage emulator that allows local development and testing of Azure Blob Storage features without requiring a live Azure Storage account.

 #### Quick Start